scidsg/hushline/docs/PRIVACY.md

 ## Period for storing personal data

 Apart from what is specified above, the data collected by this website during its operation are stored for the time strictly necessary for the activities specified.
 The data will be deleted or anonymized at the expiry date unless there are no further purposes for storing it.
-For analytics purposes (statistics), we use [**Service**], but only if you have agreed to this by providing consent once you have reached this site.
+We do not use any form of analytics for the Hush Line service.

 ## Transferring personal data to a third country or international organization

-If the Hushline instance is installed on a server within the European Economic Area (EEA), the data controller does not transfer data outside the EEA.
+If the Hush Line instance is installed on a server within the European Economic Area (EEA), the data controller does not transfer data outside the EEA.

 Users registered on an instance are always solely responsible for their activities.

 There is no transfer outside the SEE when registered users on an instance within the same EEA perform activities on the same server (instance).
-For example, our instance (https://hushline.org) is located in [**Country**] and thus within the EEA.
+For example, our instance (https://hushline.app) is located in the [**United States**] and thus within the EEA.

 ## Security measures